 Climate change, disasters, and development are drivers of migration and will grow in importance in the future.
 We collaborate across The New School community, including with Parsons School of Design and Milano School of Public Engagement, to contribute new ideas and debate on climate’s role in migration.

-New York City and Beyond
+NYC and Beyond

 Our city has been described as “everyone’s second home.”
 The population of New York City is now more than one-third foreign born, and dozens of immigrant communities inhabit the metropolitan area.
 We work with the Mayor’s Office of Immigrant Affairs and other organizations to identify internships for Student Fellows.
 We also pursue opportunities for students to undertake “embedded research” on migration and mobility with immigrant communities.